Starshine (comics): Fictional character biography

 During their absence, all of Clairton's citizens were killed by female Dire Wraiths when they decided to take over from their males.
-Steve and Brandy's family were among the dead, which made her bitter and vengeful, even causing the Starshine armor she wore to morph into a more fierce-looking one.
-She continued to help Rom battle the Wraiths, until she was magically changed back into her human form by Hybrid.
+Steve and Brandy's families were among the dead, which made her bitter and vengeful, even causing the Starshine armor she wore to morph into a more fierce-looking one.
+She continued to help Rom battle the Wraiths.
+Later, she was magically changed back into her human form by Hybrid.

-When all the Wraiths were finally defeated, Rom left for Galador, leaving Brandy on Earth.
-Her desire to be with him was noticed by the cosmic entity the Beyonder, who was active on Earth at the time.
+When all the Wraiths were finally defeated, Rom left for Galador.
+Brandy remained on Earth.
+Her desire to be with Rom was noticed by the cosmic entity the Beyonder, who was active on Earth at the time.
 He granted her wish to be sent to Galador, where she hoped to be reunited with Rom.
-However, she arrived before he did, and it turned out that a second generation of Spaceknights had turned against the human Galadorians and killed most of them off.
+However, she arrived before Rom, and it turned out that a second generation of Spaceknights had turned against the human Galadorians and killed most of them.
 Brandy joined the underground resistance, but ultimately all human Galadorians were killed, and Brandy herself was only saved by the timely arrival of Rom.
-With help from the original Spaceknights, Rom defeats the evil ones.
-He reclaims his "humanity" (human body parts) which he had until then thought lost.
-Rom stays on Galador with Brandy while the other Spaceknights (who had lost their human bodies permanently) watch over them from space.
+With help from the original Spaceknights, Rom defeated the evil ones.
+He reclaimed his "humanity" (human body parts) which he had until then thought lost.
+Rom remained on Galador with Brandy while the other Spaceknights (who had lost their human bodies permanently) watched over them from space.

 Brandy was seen again at Rick Jones' wedding along with the now-human Rom; she appeared to be pregnant.
 Brandy had two sons with Rom, both of whom became Spaceknights as well.

 When the Builders come to Galador, Starshine helps defend the world along with Terminator, Ikon, Firefall, and Pulsar.